 Meeting Basic Needs

-NCLEJ works to ensure that government policies and practices ensure that needy families and individuals receive the critical cash assistance, food stamps, and Medicaid for which they are eligible and which they so desperately need to preserve family unity and promote the well-being of their children.
-When government agencies fall short of their legal obligations – for example, by discouraging eligible people from applying for benefits, failing to provide timely assistance, or by prematurely rolling out a faulty computer system that denies subsistence benefits to thousands of eligible families, NCLEJ uses effective court challenges to redress the harm and hold public officials accountable.
+NCLEJ works to ensure that government policies and practices are accessible to households who receive critical cash assistance, food stamps, and Medicaid for which they are eligible.
+When government agencies fall short of their legal obligations – for example, by making it difficult for people to apply or access benefits, obstruct timely assistance or accommodation, or prematurely roll out a faulty computer system that denies subsistence benefits to thousands of eligible families, NCLEJ uses court challenges to redress the harm and hold public officials accountable.

 We welcome the opportunity to work with advocates on issues arising in their states.
 Feel free to contact us.